Andrew-Philpott/WordCounter/README.md

 - _Spec: If the sentence multiple occurances of the word then the number of occurances should be returned._

-  - Input: word: cat, sentence: "A cat was friends with another cat named dog."
+  - Input: word: "cat" sentence: "A cat was friends with another cat named dog."
   - Output: 2

 ## Setup/Installation Requirements